-This course provides students with an understanding of short and long fiction.
+Introduction to Fiction provides students with an understanding of short and long fiction.
 Students have the opportunity to study various forms and styles of fiction as well as the major themes and concepts presented within this genre.
-Prerequisites: ENG 101 and Reading Proficiency.
+Prerequisites: ENG 101 with a grade of 'C' or better and Reading Proficiency.